SahilDinanath/parallel_algorithms/README.md

 ## Report

-The detailed benchmarking report can be found in the [Report](report/) directory.
-It includes comprehensive analysis, charts, and insights derived from the benchmarking process.
+The detailed benchmarking report can be found in the [Report](report/report.pdf).
+It includes implementation details and comprehensive analysis, charts, and insights derived from the benchmarking process.

 ## Usage